EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 ##### **Driver Disk*
 ![image](https://cdn.discordapp.com/attachments/713150258951225395/918240664435695656/20211208_153949.jpg)

 This is a DVD drive containing your motherboard's drivers.
+Leave this in the box.

 - I wouldn't recommend using this to install your motherboard's drivers because the drivers on there are most likely very out of date.
   - Also, you'll need an optical disk drive and most modern cases don't support those.